 You will have to keep your head elevated for several days, and use cold compresses to reduce swelling and bruising.
 Bruising varies from person to person, but typically reaches its peak during the first week, and generally lasts anywhere from two weeks to a month.
 The stitches will be removed two days to a week after surgery.
 Once they’re out, the swelling and discoloration around your eyes will gradually subside, and you’ll start to look and feel much better.

-You will need to keep your activities to a minimum for a week and to avoid strenuous activities for about three weeks.
 It’s especially important to avoid activities that raise your blood pressure, including bending, lifting, and rigorous sports.
 You may also be told to avoid alcohol, since it causes fluid retention.

 Most Toronto surgery patients who receive eyelid surgery feel ready to go out in public and back to work, in a week to 10 days.
 By then, depending on your rate of healing and the surgeon’s instructions, you’ll probably be able to wear makeup to hide any bruising that remains.
 You may be sensitive to sunlight, wind, and other irritants for several weeks, so you should wear sunglasses and a special sunblock made for eyelids when you go out.

 Eyelid Lift Risks & Complications

 When eyelid surgery is performed by our qualified cosmetic surgeons, complications are infrequent and usually minor.

 You can reduce the risk of complications, including infection or a reaction to the anesthesia, by closely following your surgeon’s instructions both before and after surgery.